How To Get Rid Of A Dry Scalp – Seven Tricks You Must Know

 Everyone experiences problems with a very dry scalp at sometimes.
 Without treatment it can lead to itchiness and dandruff.

 The following solutions and remedies can help to restore moisture to the scalp and healthy, beautiful hair.

 Possibly the most effective and easiest treatment for dry scalp is a scalp massage.
 You can give yourself a gentle massage by simply rubbing your fingertips in a gentle, circular motion over your scalp while shampooing or applying oil.

 Scalp massages can stimulate the production of natural oils and increase blood flow towards the hair follicles, meaning they receive more nutrients and hair growth is promoted.

-Using lukewarm oils during massage can not only be therapeutic, but can also work as natural anti-inflammatory, anti-fungal and anti-bacterial agents which can resolve itchiness and soothe the scalp.
+Using lukewarm tea tree oils during massage can not only be therapeutic, but can also work as natural anti-inflammatory, anti-fungal and anti-bacterial agents which can resolve itchiness and soothe the scalp.

 Running a brush through your hair is recommended as the unique structure of the boar bristle can carry natural oils produced by the scalp all the way down to the end of the hair shaft.
 This results in shiny, well-conditioned hair and removal of any oil or hair product build-up on the scalp.

 A gentle pre-wash massage with a boar brush can open up pores on the scalp and remove dead skin cells so that the scalp can be properly cleansed and moisturised.